klonyyy/MCUViewer/README.md

 ```
 And for tracing "analog" signals you can use:
 ```
-float a = sin(10.0f * i);          // some super fast signal to trace
+float a = sin(10.0f * i);          // some high frequency signal to trace
 ITM->PORT[x].u32 = *(uint32_t*)&a; // type-punn to desired size: sizeof(float) = sizeof(uint32_t)
 ```
 or

 ```
-uint16_t a = getAdcSample();       // some super fast signal to trace ITM->PORT[x].u16 = a;
+uint16_t a = getAdcSample();       // some high frequency signal to trace ITM->PORT[x].u16 = a;
 ```

-The ITM registers are defined in CMSIS headers so no additional includes should be necessary.
+The ITM registers are defined in CMSIS headers (core_xxxx.h).

 3. Compile and download the program to your STM32 target.
 4. In the `Settings` window type in the correct System Core Clock value in kHz (very important as it affects the timebase)
 5. Try different trace prescallers that result in a trace speed lower than the max trace speed of your programmer (for example STLINK V2 can read trace up to 2Mhz, whereas ST-Link V3 is theoretically able to do 24Mhz).
 Example:
 - System Core Clock is 160 000 kHz (160 Mhz)
 - We're using ST-link V2 so the prescaler should be at least 160 Mhz / 2 Mhz = 80
-6. Configure "analog" channels types according to the type used in your code.
+6. Configure `analog` channels types according to the type used in your code.
-7. Press the "STOPPED" button to start recording.
+7. Press the `STOPPED` button to start recording.

 Example project with STMViewer config file is located in test/STMViewer_test directory.

 FAQ and common issues:
 1. Problem: My trace doesn't look like it's supposed to and I get a lot of error frames
-Answer: Try lowering the trace prescaller and check the SWO pin connection - the SWO pin output is a fast signal and it shouldn't be too long.
+Answer: Try lowering the trace prescaller and check the SWO pin connection - the SWO pin output is high frequency and it shouldn't be too long.

 2. Problem: My trace looks like it's supposed to but I get the "delayed timestamp 3" indicator
 Answer: Try logging fewer channels simultaneously.
 It could be that you've saturated the SWO pin bandwidth.